Water is a renewable resource, thanks to the natural process of evaporation and precipitation.

 Water Cycle

-Interesting water facts
+Interesting facts about water

-1. About 71% of the Earth’s surface is covered with water, but only 2.5% of it is freshwater.
+- 71% of the Earth’s surface is covered by water, yet only 2.5% is fresh.

 Threats to Water's Renewability